bra1nDump/ai-task-vscode/documents/backlog.md

     - dump context manager + previous cell contents into the messages

 ## Next up:

-This is useful as there will be new people trying the product
+- Show walkthrough after installing the extension
-- Add a shortcut to create a new notebook
+- Add a dedicated activity bar icon for the extension
-- Add a walkthrough that will show how to create a new notebook (it will be created in the session folder)

-Better format is better :D
-- Create a cell with markdown showing discord link
-- Smaller heading size for files / task etc - takes too much space
-- In output remove start / end messages - redundant
-- Don't show output of files submitted and others if there is no need

 ## If we have time
 - Allow writing custom tasks in the notebook and actually running file editing on those
 - This would require passing the custom @ task command to the completeInlineTasks function and passing it in correctly to the context manager or as a message.
 - There is some command @command:notebook.action.toggleNotebookStickyScroll (open command pallet and explore "Notebook: " commands).
 No idea what this does, but might help with keeping the bottom part visible
+- If user runs task by hitting play button - add cell programmatically

 ## Later - after the demo
 - Fix tests!!!!!
 Not sure at what point we broke them
 - When adding a task in a followup - include the output of the non-editing commands in the context.
   - This is useful if the user asks a question and when they like the answer (code related) they can run a task to apply them to the code instead of copy pasting and having to specify the same task
   - This will also give better overall results because the prompt is easier when generating initial code suggestions - no mulit file edit.
 Next the multi-file edit can just focus on applying the known changes to the code - harder to fuck up
-- Output markdown flickers - we should replace output with actual markdown cells so we can edit them inrementally to avoid this
+- Output markdown flickers - we should replace output with actual markdown cells so we can edit them inrementally to avoid this ... this will icrease UI clunkiness further though

 Error:
 rejected promise not handled within 1 second: Error: Cannot modify cell output after calling resolve